protobuf-x/protoc-gen-spring-webflux/README.md

 # protoc-gen-spring-webflux
-gRPC to JSON proxy generator protoc plugin for Spring WebFlux.
+gRPC to JSON proxy generator protoc plugin for Spring WebFlux inspired by [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 The protoc-gen-spring-webflux is a plugin of the Google protocol buffers compiler [protoc](https://github.com/protocolbuffers/protobuf).